sambit-giri/BCemu/README.md

     pip install git+https://github.com/sambit-giri/BCemu.git

 The dependencies should be installed automatically during the installation process.
-If they fail for some reason, you can install them manually before installing BCMemu.
+If they fail for some reason, you can install them manually before installing BCemu.
 The list of required packages can be found in the requirements.txt file present in the root directory.

 ### Tests